laravel/docs/packages.md

         $this->loadViewsFrom(__DIR__.'/../resources/views', 'courier');
     }

 Package views are referenced using the `package::view` syntax convention.
-So, once your view path is registered in a service provider, you may load the `admin` view from the `courier` package like so:
+So, once your view path is registered in a service provider, you may load the `dashboard` view from the `courier` package like so:

     Route::get('/dashboard', function () {
         return view('courier::dashboard');